 Before it’s tried.

-This may also be the poem that the translator, Guy Le Gaufey, does best with, not only translating what each word seems to mean, but finding an equivalent, French poetry.
+This may also be the poem that the translator, Guy Le Gaufey, does best with, not only considering what each word seems to mean, but finding an equivalent, French poetry.
 I will try not to turn off English-language readers by giving all of the French, but just what might be called the second half:

 De vœux, ça se comble ;